 Principal Activities

-The principal activity of the entity during the financial year of the company during the course of the year was Provision of Environmental Law Services.
+The principal activity of the Entity during the financial year was the Provision of Environmental Law Services.
 There have been no significant changes in the nature of these activities during the year.

 Short-term and Long-term Objectives